olli4/geotessera/README.md

 ## Configuration

-GeoTessera automatically caches downloaded data to improve performance.
-By default, files are cached in the system's default cache directory (`~/.cache/geotessera` on Unix-like systems).
+GeoTessera supports multiple configuration options for both data caching and registry management.

-### Custom Cache Directory
+### Data Cache Configuration

-You can customize the cache location using the `TESSERA_DATA_DIR` environment variable:
+Files are cached in the system's default cache directory (`~/.cache/geotessera` on Unix-like systems).
+You can customize this:

 ```bash
 # Set custom cache directory